ctools/ctools/doc/source/users/tutorials/quickstart/skymap.rst

-If a reliable model of the instrumental background is not available, you can estimate it from the data by running the :ref:`ctskymap` tool with the background subtraction method set to `RING``.
-For each position in the map the number of background counts is estimated from a ring, scaled accroding to the acceptance model in the :ref:`instrument response functions <glossary_irf>`, and subtracted from a circular region centred on the trial source region.
-You need to avoid regions with significant gamma-ray emission when deriving the background rates, by providing an exclusion region (`ds9 <http://ds9.si.edu>`_ region file, or FITS map) through the hidden inexclusion parameter.
+If a reliable model of the instrumental background is not available, you can estimate it from the data by running the :ref:`ctskymap` tool with the background subtraction method set to ``RING``.
+For each position in the map the number of background counts is estimated from a ring, scaled according to the background model in the :ref:`instrument response functions <glossary_irf>`, and subtracted from a circular region centred on the trial source region.
+You need to avoid regions with significant gamma-ray emission when deriving the background rates, by providing an exclusion region (`ds9 <http://ds9.si.edu>`_ region file, or FITS map) through the hidden ``inexclusion`` parameter.

 .. code-block:: bash